 Detailed code review will not begin until application submittals have been deemed complete by customer service staff.
 It is important that all required information is submitted for a project, and it is the applicant’s responsibility to be informed on the prerequisites below:

 - If any work in the Right-of-Way or five feet adjacent to the Right-of-Way, any contractor performing work in the Right-of-Way must have these minimum documents on file in accordance with the City of Raleigh Code Section 11-6001 and Section 11-6002:

 - A current performance bond ($5,000.00 minimum) from your insurance company.
 View the Contractor Bond Template.

-- Your contractor must have general liability insurance.
+- Current general liability insurance.

 - Is your home located in a Historic District or designated as a Raleigh Historic Landmark?
 If so, you are required to submit a Certificate of Appropriateness to the Raleigh Historic Development Commission (RHDC).
 Approval from the RHDC may be required prior to submitting your permit application.

 - If your property contains a private well or septic services, approval from Wake County Environmental Services is required prior to applying with the City of Raleigh.

 - If you have requested a variance, it needs to be approved by the Board of Adjustment.

 - The property should have a legally recorded map at the Durham or Wake County Register of Deeds.

 - Your property may be subject to Residential Infill Compatibility standards.
 Learn more about residential infill development and verification.